 The partitioning of time between clinical and research experience will depend on the interests and needs of the candidate.
 A combined Rheumatology and Allergy program is also offered.
 Fellowship applicants must be on track to have completed three years of internal medicine residency (PGY 1-3) by the time the Rheumatology training program is to commence.

 All Training Tracks feature highly diverse clinical inpatient and outpatient experiences, with outpatient continuity clinics at 4 different sites (UC San Diego Hillcrest, UC San Diego La Jolla, VA San Diego, Rady Children’s Hospital Pediatric Rheumatology Clinic).
-The UC San Diego lupus/autoimmune Wednesday specialty clinic and UC San Diego musculoskeletal ultrasound clinic and formal didactic ultrasound curriculum are core assignments.
+Inpatient rotations, include rheumatology, consult services at the UC, San Diego health, hospitals, and the VA.
+Elective rotations through endocrine/metabolic bone disease, dermatology/rheumatology, rheumatology/nephrology lupus, and orthopedic clinics, as well as elective in advanced/interventional musculoskeletal ultrasound are routinely offered during the second year of training.
+Musculoskeletal ultrasound clinic, formal didactic ultrasound curriculum and

-Conferences include journal clubs, “boot camp” rheumatology teaching curriculum for orienting the arriving first year trainees to the field, and a 24 month rheumatic disease pathophysiology curriculum.
-Specialized elective rotations are offered in Medical Orthopedics and Sports Medicine.
+“boot camp” conferences for orienting the arriving first year trainees to the field, and a total of 24 month rheumatic disease clinical and pathophysiology curriculum.
+Since its inception, our program has maintained First-time Pass Board rate of 100%.

 UC San Diego Graduate Medical Education